rederyk/pwnagotchi_GPSD-ng/README.md

       - Set "operate in background mode"
       - Set "Connection Method" -> "Socket" -> "Port Number" -> 4352
       - Set "Network selection" -> "Hotspot"
+    - Both cases activate GGA messages to have "3D fix"
 - Check your gpsd configuration with gpsmon or cgps
 - Copy gpsd-ng.py into your custom plugin directory and configure